 Now let’s fast-forward to tax filing time.
 We’ll presume that you elected to have your PTC applied directly to your insurance premiums, but your income calculations weren’t exactly on target.

-You’ll have to pay a portion of the credit back if it turns out that you received too much of a tax credit when you file your tax return with your actual income figures.
+You’ll have to pay a portion of the credit back if it turns out that you received too much when you file your tax return with your actual income figures.
 The difference will either be deducted from any tax refund you’re entitled to for that year, or the amount will be added to any existing federal income tax liability you owe.

 If there’s any good news here, it’s that you might not have to pay back all the difference between what you would have qualified for and what your insurer actually received.
 The amount of your repayment is based on a sliding scale determined by where your income falls on the federal poverty level chart.